ettebaDwop/dareyProject5/ClientServerArchy with MYSQL.md

 Here two AWS EC2 virtual servers (with one serving as the client and the other as a  server) would be located in the same local virtual network, so that they can communicate to each other using local IP addresses.

 ### Prerequisites
-In this project you will implement a solution that consists of following components:
+To implement this  solution, the following components will be used:
-Infrastructure: AWS
+- Infrastructure: AWS
-Mysql Server: Ubuntu 22.04 + MySQL
+- Mysql Server: Ubuntu 22.04 + MySQL
-Client Server: Ubuntu 22.04 + MySQL
+- Client Server: Ubuntu 22.04 + MySQL
-Terminal: Windows Powershell
+- Terminal: Windows Powershell
-Code Repository: GitHub
+- Code Repository: GitHub

 ### Implementation
 Run the commands after opening up the terminal and connecting to EC2 instance: